Frequently Asked Questions

 What are the main components of a Master's Thesis proposal?

-B. Introduction to your research site
+- Introduction to your research site

-C. Literature review - This section should really lay out what knowledge has already been created that is relevant to your SPECIFIC research questions and interests.
+- This section should really lay out what knowledge has already been created that is relevant to your SPECIFIC research questions and interests.
 It is best to start more generally regarding the area of knowledge you are engaging with, and progressively get more narrow and specific as to what has been done and not been done in your area of interest.
-That said, the lit review is to really explain how you are not reinventing the wheel, and to set up your argument for why YOUR research matters, in light of what has already been done.
+That said, the literature review is to really explain how you are not reinventing the wheel, and to set up your argument for why YOUR research matters, in light of what has already been done.

-D. Research design, a methodological plan for answering the research question in a rigorous and legitimate manner.
+- Research design, a methodological plan for answering the research question in a rigorous and legitimate manner.

 Does it really matter whether I do my citations correctly?